PySimpleGUI/PySimpleGUI/readme.md

 In the hands of a competent programmer, this tool is **amazing**.
 It's a must-try kind of program that has completely changed my programming process.
 I'm not afraid of asking for help!
-You just have to be smart about using what you find.

-The PySimpleGUI win
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjkxNjMyNzcsLTE0NjE0MjgxLC02MD
-YzNzExOCwtNTA5MzU5MTIzLC0yNDg5NzYyOSwxMzA3NjkyNTks
-LTI5Njc4MzU1LC03NzQwNzQyMzAsMjY2MzY0NDE3LDQ0OTQzMz
-I0MywtMTE0ODQ5MDYyM119
+eyJoaXN0b3J5IjpbLTQzODAyMzk3NCwtMTQ2MTQyODEsLTYwNj
+M3MTE4LC01MDkzNTkxMjMsLTI0ODk3NjI5LDEzMDc2OTI1OSwt
+Mjk2NzgzNTUsLTc3NDA3NDIzMCwyNjYzNjQ0MTcsNDQ5NDMzMj
+QzLC0xMTQ4NDkwNjIzXX0=
 -->